vilo0001/Shopping_Site_Microservices/CurrencyService/README.md

 ## Description

-This service provides currency conversion functionality with support for USD, EUR, and DKR (Danish Krone).
+This service provides currency conversion functionality with support for USD, EUR, and DKK (Danish Krone).
 It uses fixed exchange rates and converts all currencies through USD as the base currency.

 ## Endpoints